day8/re-frame/docs/Subscribing-To-External-Data.md

 Event handlers do most of the heavy lifting within re-frame apps.

-When buttons gets clicked, or items get dragged 'n dropped, or tabs get chosen, they know how to transition the app from one state to the next.
+When buttons get clicked, or items get dragged 'n dropped, or tabs get chosen, they know how to transition the app from one state to the next.
 That's their job.
 And, when they make such a transition, it is quite reasonable to expect them to ALSO